How to train smart and shed excess body fat

 What is the after burn effect?

-When you are training at high intensity such as interval training and Tabata style workouts, you are using your fast access energy glycogen to fuel your body.
-Glycogen is the glucose that is stored in your muscle tissue and is available for your body to use during intense training.
-Working at high intensity requires lots of fuel or glycogen and during Interval training your glycogen stores can become depleted and even empty.
+When you are training at a high intensity such as interval training and Tabata style workouts, you are using your fast access energy glycogen to fuel your body.
+Glycogen is the glucose (sugar) that is stored in your muscle tissue and is available for your body to use during intense training.
+Working at high intensity requires lots of fuel or glycogen and during interval training your glycogen stores can become depleted and even empty.
 The after burn effect is the amount of energy or calories that your body burns post workout to replenish those stores.
-The term commonly used to describe this effect is called EPOC: Excess Post-exercise Oxygen Consumption, and it relates to how much energy it takes to replenish oxygen stores, restore ATP energy stores, remove lactic acid and replenish muscle protein used.
-This explains why HIIT training is effective training for weight loss when combined with good nutrition.
+The term commonly used to describe this effect is called EPOC: Excess Post-Exercise Oxygen Consumption, and it relates to how much energy it takes to replenish oxygen stores, restore ATP energy stores (the energy stores used when exercising at a maximum for 10-20sec), remove lactic acid and replenish muscle protein used.
+This is why HIIT training is effective training for weight loss when combined with good nutrition.